tldrio/tech-knowledge/blog/articles/Mar-17-12-why-we-write-digests.md

 All three of us read a lot.
-Blogs, [Hacker News](http://news.ycombinator.com "Hacker News"), links we get through Twitter, etc. This is a good thing because we stay informed.
-However the more important question is: do we learn anything valuable?
-Do we actually memorize the gist of all that content we are reading?
-Spending so much time reading would be a huge waste if it wasn't consolidated in some fashion.
+Blogs, [Hacker News](http://news.ycombinator.com "Hacker News"), links we get through Twitter, etc. Browsing dozens of articles a week to say informed is great but do we get the most out of it? **Do we actually memorize the gist of all that content we are reading?** Spending so much time reading would be a huge waste if it wasn't consolidated in some fashion.
 That's why we decided to write summaries of the best articles we find.